Instructor Support

 For an example Course Guide, see COMM305: Cross Cultural Communication.

 Sometimes requiring one-on-one or small group research help at any stage of the research process is the most useful option for you and your students.
-The Reference & Instruction Librarian is happy to coordinate and accommodate research help en masse–just please warn us before you send hordes of students our way!
+We are happy to coordinate and accommodate research help en masse–just please warn us before you send hordes of students our way!
 If you’re requiring research consultations, it’s often helpful to ask students to prepare specific questions or to submit a reflection on how the meeting went and what they learned.

 The library is also working to promote the use of Open Education Resources (OERs) across campus.
 We maintain a Guide with information on how to get started with OERs, how to find open textbooks for use in your classes, open pedagogy, and more.
 Browse the Guide below, and if you have questions about OERs don’t hesitate to ask!